Looks like you are using an old version of Internet Explorer - Please update your browser

 Most people recognize the “story” of Noah’s Ark, but what information do we have from the Bible?

 We have many concerns with the new Noah movie—what we are calling a pagan film.

 While it is possible that God made miraculous provisions for the daily care of these animals, it is not necessary—or required by Scripture—to appeal to miracles.

-Bill Nye frequently employed straw man arguments throughout the debate.
-Perhaps nowhere were these fallacies used more often than when he spoke about Noah, the Ark, and the Flood.
+Bill Nye frequently employed straw man arguments throughout the debate, particularly when he spoke about Noah, the Ark, and the Flood.

 There are some things about the Ark we simply don’t know because the Bible does not tell us.

 Tim Chaffey, AiG–U.S., responds to a reader who believes that God may have miraculously calmed the waters around Noah’s Ark.

 Tim Lovett wraps up his response to a blogger regarding the seaworthiness of Noah’s Ark.

 Tim Lovett examines a blogger’s claims that Noah’s Ark would have been unable to float safely.